 INFORMATION FOR PARENTS AND CARERS

 OPEN DAYS FOR LANGLEY, STRODE'S AND WINDSOR COLLEGES

 Our careers IAG external partner is Adviza who are availble 2 days a week at Charters.

 Students are able to acces to InvestIN, a platform which allows for an immersive experience in a range of careers.
 Students will learn from top professionals through a series of role-plays, seminars, simulations and networking sessions.

-Students have a mock interview in September in Year 11.
+Students have a mock interview iduring the Autumn term of Year 11.
 Local employers assist with the interviews.
-Students prepare for this during tutor period sessions in Year 10.
+Students prepare for this during Tutor period sessions in Year 10.
 They are required to produce a CV, a letter of application and complete a job application form.
 After the interview, students receive feedback on their interview performance as well as feedback on their documents.

-The Sixth Form Common Room and the Library have comprehensive careers resources on further and higher education, apprenticeships and employment opportunities.
-The Library also houses careers resources which focus on the needs of students in Years 10 and 11.
+The Library has comprehensive careers resources on further and higher education, apprenticeships and employment opportunities.
+There are also careers resources which focus on the needs of students in Years 10 and 11.

 We invite many employers in to talk to our students about the opportunities available to them.
 In addition, we invite representatives from universities, gap year organisations and local colleges.
 The Careers Fair is open to students in Years 9, 11 and the Sixth Form.
 Students in Year 10 can attend during break time.
 The next Careers Fair will take place in 2022.